Darky-NG/first-demo/README.md

 # first-demo
 just to test and learn
-and do other things too]
+and do other things too

+## subheader waw
+hello bebs my name is nishan
+!!!
+thank you
+bye bye